hadley/adv-r/Expressions.md

 y
 ```

-Calls also support the `[` method, but use it with care: it produces a call object, and it's easy to produce invalid calls since the first element of a call is the function to be called.
-Be careful not to remove the first element: you're unlikely to get a call that will evaluate without error.
+Calls also support the `[` method, but use it with care: since the first element is the function to call, removing it is unlikely to create a call that will evaluate without error.

 ```R
 x[-3] # remove the second argument